sumanking/ai-assisted-text-classification-api/README.md

 "Hello there" → Other

-Error Handling Strategy
+⚠️ Error Handling Strategy

-If the AI API fails, times out, or returns unexpected output:
+If the AI API:

+fails

+times out

+returns unexpected output

+Then:

 The service safely returns "Other"

 No assumptions or rule-based guessing are applied

-This guarantees API stability under all conditions
+This guarantees API stability under all conditions.

-Environment Setup
+⚙️ Environment Setup
 Prerequisites

 Java 21 installed